MaxGunter99/digital_rubiks_cube/ReadMe.md

 ## Initialize, Move, and Visualize a Cube

-This will initialize the RubiksCube class, then the cube will be mutated, moving the right vertical section down
+This will initialize the RubiksCube class, then the cube will be mutated, moving the right vertical section down.
+After the cube has mutated we will be able to visualize it.

 **Code:**
 ```